 Healthcare sector takeaways for investors

-Like most businesses, healthcare companies are affected by the Trump administration's import tariffs.
+Like most businesses, healthcare companies have been affected by the Trump administration's import tariffs.
 Tariffs could increase the cost of medical devices and lead to pharmaceutical shortages.

 However, there are also plenty of reasons why healthcare is an attractive sector for investors.
 Some of the top healthcare companies pay high dividends, which is great for those looking to build passive income.
 Healthcare stocks also tend to be resistant to market downturns.
 After all, no matter how the economy is doing, people always need healthcare.